Rust for Linux integration tests

 What to do in case of failure

-• If the breakage was intentional, then let RFL know and discuss what will the kernel need to change.
+• If the breakage was intentional, then let RfL know and discuss what will the kernel need to change.